Markus0025/EDAN70-Projekt/README.md

-Categorization and Cross-edition Matching and Linking for Nordisk Familjebok
+Classification and Cross-edition Matching and Linking for Nordisk Familjebok
 ---
 Authors: Emil Jönsson and Markus Möller

-The Nordisk Familjebok is a Swedish encyclopedia written by subject experts between 1876 and 1995.
-It spans four editions and as one of the most influential encyclopedias in Sweden, it offer a valuable lens through which to see how swedish perspectives have shifted over time.
+Nordisk Familjebok is a Swedish encyclopedia written by subject experts between 1876 and 1995.
+It spans four editions and as one of the most influential encyclopedias in Sweden, it offers a valuable lens through which to see how Swedish perspective and knowledge have shifted over time.
-This paper analyzes entries from the second and third editions using a digitized version from
+This paper analyzes entities from the second and third editions using a digitized version from Project Runeberg.
-Projekt Runeberg.
 We first extract headwords from each edition by using machine learning and sequence annotation.
-Each headword is then classified using a BERT model into one of three categories location, person and other.
+Each headword is then classified, using the BERT architecture, into one of the following three categories: other, location and person.
-This paper focuses on entries classified as per- sons, by matching persons across the two edi- tions we can see whether the encyclopedia fo- cuses more on people over time.
-Further by linking these entries to Wikidata, we can obtain additional information about our persons, such as gender and occupation.
-This enables further possibilities of examination of how represen- tations of people changed in Sweden across time.
-The entity matching and linking were done by using Sentence-BERT to compare the descriptions with each other.
+This paper focuses on entities classified as persons, by matching persons across the two editions we can see whether the encyclopedia focuses more on people over time.
+Further, by linking these entities to Wikidata, we can obtain additional information about the persons, such as gender and birth year.
+This enables further examination of how representations of people in Sweden changed over time.
+Entity matching and linking were realized using SentenceBERT to compare entity descriptions to each other.
-Our results indicate that the proportion of en- tries devoted to individuals remained relatively stable, as did the gender distribution.
+Our results indicate that the proportion of entities devoted to individuals increased from the second to the third edition.
+The gender distribution remained similar, with a slight increase in entities describing men in the third edition.